telerik/blazor-docs/common-features/data-binding/descriptors.md

 ### Through the Component State

-Use the component state property of the `OnStateChanged` event argument.
-This approach is applicable for the Gantt, the Grid and the TreeList, because they expose the state feature.
+Use the component's state property of the `OnStateChanged` event argument.
+This approach applies to the Gantt, Grid, and TreeList because they expose the state feature.
 For example:

 ````CS
 async Task OnStateChangedHandler(GridStateEventArgs<Product> args)